Discrete Approximate Circle Bundles: Experiments

 \subsection{3D Densities}

 Many applications of computer vision and imaging involve data in the form of density or intensity functions on some region of space or time.
 The ambient dimension for such data is inevitably very large, and distances computed using the standard Euclidean metric often fail to reflect one's intuition about how densities should compare (for example, two densities which differ by a small translation may be very far apart with respect to Euclidean distance).
-One would ideally opt for an Earth-mover-type distance such as the Wasserstein metric~\cite{rubner2000emd}, but these metrics are prohibitively expensive to compute, so an effective local-to-global approach to topological modeling which circumvents the need to construct a full distance matrix is highly desirable. \\
+One would ideally opt for an Earth-mover-type distance such as the Wasserstein metric~\cite{rubner2000emd}, but these metrics are prohibitively expensive to compute, so an effective local-to-global approach to topological modeling which circumvents the need to construct a full distance matrix is highly desirable.
+Furthermore, for our experiment below, we sample from a 3-manifold embedded in a space of 3D densities, and persistence diagrams for dimension 3 are computationally intractable using any metric; the only way to certify the global topology is with local computations.\\